mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Unit gains +1⚔️/+1❤️ at the begining of its owner's turn.

 keyword:  **Infiltrate**
-          Extra effect is active while this minion is on your opponents starting side of the board.
+          Extra effect is active while this minion is on your opponent's starting side of the board.

 keyword:  **Intensify**
           Effect triggers when card comes into play.
 Effect gets more potent each time the card is played by the same player.